LEAVING SITE

 Toenail fungus can be treated

-Nail infections generally won’t go away on their own, but treatment options are available.
-It’s important to see a doctor, who will suggest the treatment that best suits you.
+Nail infections usually won’t go away on their own, but treatment options are available.
+It’s important to see a healthcare professional who will suggest the treatment that is best for you.

-Both prescription and non-prescription treatment options are available for treating toenail fungus (onychomycosis) infections.
+Both prescription and non-prescription (over-the-counter) treatment options are available for treating toenail fungus (onychomycosis) infections.

 Prescription Options